-The flow at the South Australian border is approximately 6 GL/day and will decrease to around 4-5 GL/day over the coming week depending on river operations.
+The flow at the South Australian border is approximately 4.2 GL/day and will remain stable at around 4-5 GL/day over the coming week depending on river operations.

-The current flow at the border comprises the full September Entitlement Flow (4.5 GL/day), water for the environment and interstate trade adjustments.
+The current flow at the border comprises the full September Entitlement Flow (4.5 GL/day), water for the environment, interstate trade adjustments and adjustment for deferred entitlement flows, which are stored and accumulated for critical human water needs during dry periods.

-The flow over Lock 1 is approximately 4.5 GL/day and will decrease to around 4 GL/day over the coming week.
+The flow over Lock 1 is approximately 1.6 GL/day and will likely remain at around 1.5 GL/day over the coming week.